apptentive/apptentive-ios/docs/APIChanges.md

 This document tracks changes to the API between versions.

+# 2.0.2

+ * ATConnect's tintColor property is now deprecated in favor of using UIAppearance properties.
+See the iOS Customization Guide for details.

 # 2.0.0

  * ApptentiveConnect now has a deployment target of iOS 7.0, which will support iOS 7, 8, and 9.
 In the 2.0.0 release we have dropped support for iOS 5 and 6.
  * The ApptentiveConnect project has been converted to use Automatic Reference Counting (ARC).
  * Message Center UI has been redesigned and improved.
 Message Center strings and settings are now delivered from the server, allowing you to make remote changes at any time from the Apptentive dashboard.
  * The one-way Feedback Dialog has been removed in favor of Message Center and two-way conversations.